 Can I manage the medication dispenser online?

 Depending on what type of medication dispenser you have, yes.
-Two of our medication dispensers (the automated landline version and the automated cellular version) have an online portal.
+Two of our medication dispensers (the automated landline version and the automated cellular version) connect to our online portal.
+If you have the landline version, you can update alerts (types and specific contact information) from the portal.
+If you have the cellular version, you can also advance a dose, set or deactivate alarms, and change the settings (audio and visual alerts).
 If you need your credentials to be sent to you again, please contact us.

 What should I do if the alarm will not shut off?

 Gently push the compartment door up (open) until you hear a click (while the blue lid is still on and locked into place).

 How do I open and close the blue lid?